pjfontillas/dutchman/README.md

 1. The application can be accessed on your local machine at `http://localhost:3001`.

-The number of shrimp in the stock room is kept in a SQLite database (`/vagrant/the_frying_dutchman/db/development.sqlite3`), in the `stockroom_items` table.
+The number of shrimp in the stockroom is kept in a SQLite database (`/vagrant/the_frying_dutchman/db/development.sqlite3`), in the `stockroom_items` table.
 This database also keeps track of the delivery person, named `Pat`, in the `employees` table.

-Orders to have food delivered to the Frying Dutchman and the buffet itself are represented by the `orders` and `buffet` queue respectively in the RabbitMQ instance running in the Vagrant VM.
+Orders to have food delivered to the Frying Dutchman and items available for consumption in the buffet are represented by the `orders` and `buffet` queue respectively in the RabbitMQ instance running in the Vagrant VM.
 A web monitoring interface for this instance is accessible on your local machine at `http://localhost:15673`.
 You can log in with login: guest and password: guest.

+You can try clicking on the `Order Shrimp` button to add some shrimp orders to the queue.

 ### Homer